automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Texacephale.md

 # Texacephale
-## Description: This Texan pachycephalosaur was named in 2010.
+## This Texan pachycephalosaur was named in 2010.